We've been doing this for over 100 years.

 At Good Shepherd, we aim to make everyone feel welcome from the moment you come through our door.

-Our parking lot is accessible behind the Beaumaris on the Lake visitor parking.
+Our parking lot can be reached behind the Beaumaris on the Lake visitor parking.
 Keep going and turn right to enter Good Shepherd parking.

 The dress code is pretty casual here.
 Jesus wore sandals, after all.